 Reflow (layout) recalculates element geometry, while repaint redraws visual styles without changing layout geometry.
-Learn what triggers each phase, why forced reflow hurts runtime performance, and how to reduce layout thrashing in modern frontend code.
+Strong answers also explain paint-heavy visuals, composite-only updates, and why forced reflow causes runtime jank.

 The core idea